drinkbird/drinkbird.github.io/about.md

 ## Background

-I'm Tasos Piotopoulos, a force multiplier for software delivery teams.
-As a technical lead I have a track record of solving complex problems through delivering high-quality solutions, and a passion for helping others grow professionally.
-While working in the Tech Industry since 2005, I have been personally responsible for both making and saving tens of millions of dollars for my customers and employers, a number that only keeps growing.
+I'm Tasos Piotopoulos, a force multiplier for software delivery teams, with a track record of solving complex problems through delivering high-quality solutions, and a passion for helping others grow professionally.

+While working in the Tech Industry since 2005 and leading engineering teams of many sizes, I have been responsible for both making and saving tens of millions of dollars for my customers and employers, building a portfolio that includes everything from start-ups to the largest enterprises.
-I currently work at [Walmart Global Tech](https://walmart.com)¹ (former [Jet.com](https://jet.com)) in Dublin, Ireland, as a Technical Lead, successfully delivering numerous large-scale enterprise projects within the Supply Chain and Market Intelligence organizations, while leading engineering teams of many sizes.
 I also hold a Master's degree is in Software Engineering and Ubiquitous Computing from University College Dublin.

 Technology-wise, I mostly focus on Cloud-Native Distributed Systems in conjunction with Site Reliability Engineering and DevOps practices.
-Over the years I have delivered projects using a variety of practices, languages, platforms, libraries, and tools, such as Microservices, Event Sourcing, Domain Driven Design (DDD), JVM & .NET based languages (Scala, Java, F#, C#), cloud / DS technologies (Azure, GCP, Kafka, Kafka Connect, Docker, Kubernetes, Consul, Nomad, CI/CD, Hadoop / HIVE, Spark, Flink), and mobile technologies (iOS, Android), just to name a few.
+Over the years I have delivered projects using a variety of approaches, languages, libraries, and tools, such as Microservices, Event Sourcing, Domain Driven Design (DDD), JVM & .NET based languages (Scala, Java, F#, C#), cloud & data platforms (Azure, GCP, Kafka, Kafka Connect, Docker, Kubernetes, Consul, Nomad, CI/CD, Hadoop / HIVE, Spark, Flink), as well as mobile technologies (iOS, Android), just to name a few.

-In addition, I blog at drinkbird.com, publish online courses, organize technology meetups and workshops, speak at events and academic lectures, and read lots of books to help me grow further.
+In addition, I blog at drinkbird.com, publish online courses, organize technology meet-ups and workshops, speak at events and academic lectures, and read lots of books to help me grow further.
+You can find me on [LinkedIn](https://linkedin.com/in/piotopoulos), where I'm always happy to accept new connections.

-¹ Walmart is a [Fortune 1](http://fortune.com/fortune500/) company

 ### What is this blog about?